Developer-DAO/rpc/README.md

 - add a password to that email for SMTP_PASSWORD

 - add a URL to any Ethereum JSON-RPC endpoint (local or otherwise) for ETHEREUM_ENDPOINT

+## Start the Server
+Once the database is set up and all the values are added to `.env`, you can start the server with `cargo run --release`.

+To run with auth enabled, run `cargo run --release --features dev`.